Beyoncé’s mom slams ‘stupid narrative’ that singer lightened her skin: ‘I’m sick of you losers’

-Beyoncé credited being a “Savage” as a trait she inherited from her mother Tina Knowles.
+(KTLA) – Beyoncé credits her fierceness as a trait she inherited from her mother, Tina Knowles.

-That savagery was put on display when Tina did not hold back slamming claims that her oldest daughter had lightened her skin for the Los Angeles premiere of her film “Renaissance: A Film by Beyoncé.”
+That was put on display when Tina Knowles did not hold back on slamming claims that her oldest daughter had lightened her skin for the Los Angeles premiere of her film “Renaissance: A Film by Beyoncé.”

-On Saturday, the “Alien Superstar” singer debuted an icy silvery blonde hair color along with a long silver Versace gown.
+On Saturday, the “Savage” singer, whose self-proclaimed alter ego is Sasha Fierce, debuted an icy silvery blonde hair color along with a long silver Versace gown.
 The combination went along with the silver and chrome theme of her Renaissance World Tour.

 While many praised the look, some claimed the singer’s skin tone appeared lighter.
 Some even went as far as to accuse the 32-time Grammy award winner of lightening her skin.